chen-chen-hao/learngit/readme.txt

-git is a distuibuted version control system git is free software
+git is a distuibuted version control system. git is free software distuibuted under the GPL.